 In her deposition, Chief Academic Officer Rebecca Royall testified she wasn't sure the girl was even abused at all.
 At trial, the school's lawyers called witnesses to disparage the girl's reputation, calling her "sexually suggestive" and "overly friendly."

 After the Jane Doe case, the school hired a new headmistress, Meredyth Cole.
-One day Cole's underage son announced a "day drinking party" on Twitter and hosted it at their home.
+One day Cole's underage son announced a "day drinking party" on Twitter and hosted it at their home when his parents left town and left him alone.
 Many kids smoked marijuana, too.
 Cole let off every student, including her son, with a choice of detention or community service.

 In another incident, student Paul Patterson wasn't treated so kindly.
 He and a friend left school, a violation of school policy, for fast food in his car parked in an empty lot.
 The school had a "three strikes" rule -- a one-day suspension, a two-day suspension, and finally expulsion.
 Both boys were tested for marijuana.
 Patterson's drug test was negative.
 Even if his drug test had been positive, it was only Patterson's first strike, and he should've received, at worst, a one-day suspension.
 Instead Cole expelled Patterson from school entirely.
-The other boy, whose drug test was in fact positive, received only a one-day suspension.
+Apparently she didn't like him very much because he had disagreements with her son.
+The other boy, who admitted to smoking marijuana, received only a one-day suspension.

 When his father sued ESD Dallas for a return of tuition fees and for emotional distress, the school argued that the ecclesiastical abstention doctrine makes the school immune from such lawsuits.
 ESD Dallas argued that because it's a religious school, it has no duty to follow the law, and all disputes should be resolved within the school.

 In short, ESD Dallas said they can do whatever they want and secular courts can't stop them.